dspasyuk/llama.cui/README.md

    npm install`

-   Open config.js and change hostname, port, path to llama.cpp main file, and the model name/path
+   Open config.js and change the hostname, port, path to llama.cpp main file, and the model name/path

 ## Usage